GaloisInc/saw-script/heapster-saw/doc/tutorial/tutorial.md

 ```

 Open up the new `tutorial_c_gen.v` file in your examples
 directory.
-You should see a handfull of auto-generated imports and four
+You should see a handful of auto-generated imports and four
 definitions.

 The first two definitions `add__tuple_fun` and `add` might have a